lit/lit/.changeset/good-grapes-double.md

 'lit-html': patch
 ---

-Improved the type of the choose directive.
+Improved the type inferece of the `choose()` directive to properly restrict the case type inferred from provided value.